Holiday Tech Scams to Avoid in 2025 (Fake Deliveries, Gift Cards & More)

 These are designed to make you panic and click on dangerous links.

-• Never opening attachments from unknown senders
+• Don’t open attachments from unknown senders

-• Calling the person/company directly to confirm
+• Call the company/person directly to confirm

-• Using strong spam filters
+• Use strong spam filter

-7. Romance + Holiday Loneliness Scams
+6. Romance + Holiday Loneliness Scams

 • Never send money to someone you haven’t met in person